pandas-dev/pandas/doc/source/ecosystem.rst

 capabilities of a scientific environment like MATLAB or Rstudio.

-Its `Variable Explorer <https://docs.spyder-ide.org/variableexplorer.html>`__ allows users to view, manipulate and edit pandas ``Index``, ``Series``, and ``DataFrame`` objects like a "spreadsheet", including copying and modifying values, sorting, displaying a "heatmap", converting data types and more. pandas objects can also be renamed, duplicated, new columns added, copyed/pasted to/from the clipboard (as TSV), and saved/loaded to/from a file.
+Its `Variable Explorer <https://docs.spyder-ide.org/variableexplorer.html>`__ allows users to view, manipulate and edit Pandas ``Index``, ``Series``, and ``DataFrame`` objects like a "spreadsheet", including copying and modifying values, sorting, displaying a "heatmap", converting data types and more.
+Pandas objects can also be renamed, duplicated, new columns added, copyed/pasted to/from the clipboard (as TSV), and saved/loaded to/from a file.
-Spyder can also import data from a variety of plain text and binary files or the clipboard into a new pandas DataFrame via a sophisticated import wizard.
+Spyder can also import data from a variety of plain text and binary files or the clipboard into a new Pandas DataFrame via a sophisticated import wizard.

-Most pandas classes, methods and data attributes can be autocompleted in Spyder's `Editor <https://docs.spyder-ide.org/editor.html>`__ and `IPython Console <https://docs.spyder-ide.org/ipythonconsole.html>`__, and Spyder's `Help pane <https://docs.spyder-ide.org/help.html>`__ can retrieve and render Numpydoc documentation on pandas objects in rich text with Sphinx both automatically and on-demand.
+Most Pandas classes, methods and data attributes can be autocompleted in Spyder's `Editor <https://docs.spyder-ide.org/editor.html>`__ and `IPython Console <https://docs.spyder-ide.org/ipythonconsole.html>`__, and Spyder's `Help pane <https://docs.spyder-ide.org/help.html>`__ can retrieve and render Numpydoc documentation on Pandas objects in rich text with Sphinx both automatically and on-demand.